Growing

 Gardening as therapy

 It’s a midlife cliche but gardening is my therapy of choice.
 I like nothing more than digging in the dirt for a few hours, kicking off my wellies and coming in cold, dirty, wet and deeply relaxed.
 It melts away stress.
-It’s the very definition of mindfulness – it’s just you, nature and the elements working against a soundtrack of birds and London life.
+It’s the very definition of mindfulness – just you, nature and the elements working against a soundtrack of birds and London life.
 I had high hopes for a bountiful harvest and started out with a vision:

 I prepared the allotment but nothing grew